Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Conclusion

 For bond percolation, the asymptotic value of $zp_c$ tends to the Bethe-lattice behavior of unity with the increase of the coordination number $z$.
-We accounted the finite-$z$ corrections by analyzing $zp_{c} - 1 \simeq a_{1}z^{-x}$, and data fitting shows that $x = 3/4$ gives the best linearity.
-The value of the exponent $x$ indicated that the relation of $x = (d-1)/d$, which holds in two and three dimensions, is still satisfied in four dimensions.
-As the critical dimension for percolation is six, it will be interesting to further check the validity of this relation in five dimensions.
+We accounted for the finite-$z$ corrections by considering Eqs.\ (\ref{eq:zpclnz}) and (\ref{eq:zpcx}), and our data shows consistency with the predicted behavior (\ref{eq:zpclnz}), but also a good fit with (\ref{eq:zpcx}) with $x = 3/4$.
+As the critical dimension for percolation is six, it will be interesting to further check the behavior of the bond thresholds in five dimensions.